TecasLopes/TecasLopes/README.md

 - 👋 Hi, I’m Teresa Lopes!
-- 👀 I’m working as a Tech Recruiter for Damia Group, and always have exciting opportunities for ITs looking for new challenges!
+- 👀 I’m working as a Tech Recruiter for Damia Group UK, and always have exciting opportunities for savvy IT enthusiasts looking for new challenges!
 - 📫 How to reach me: teresa.lopes@damiagroup.com or 07894239008!

 <!---